devanshj/adyatan/README.md

 # adyatan

 If I tell you the getter of my lens is `user => user.age` and ask you what would the setter (without any guards or logic) be?
 You would say `(age, user) => ({ ...user, age })`.
 The point being in some cases the setter can be derived from the getter, but we still explicitly write our setters.
-Adyatan (hindi for "update") fixes that...
+Adyatan (hindi for "update") gives an alternative...

 ```javascript
 import setter from "adyatan";